ka1130/just-sudo-it/_posts/2017-04-19-es6-in-the-boids-project.md

     console.log("Hello " + name + ", nice to meet you");
 }
 {% endhighlight %}<br>
 The `+` thing looks pretty awkward especially to the newbies.
 Now we can handle such issues much simpler using string interpolation (you may be familiar with this idea if you use Sass).
-What you need is a pair of backticks `` `code` `` to wrap your expression and a dollar sign followed by a pair of curly brackets which keep an expression(of any kind), parameter or variable.
+What you need is a pair of backticks `` `code` `` to wrap your expression and a dollar sign followed by a pair of curly brackets which keep an expression (of any kind), parameter or variable.
 The above code could thus be rewritten like so:

 {% highlight javascript %}
 function hello(name) {
     console.log(`Hello ` ${name}, nice to meet you`);
 }
 {% endhighlight %}<br>
 Moreover, template literals support multiliners.
-That means you no longer need to write things like:
+That means you no longer need to write weird things like:

 {% highlight javascript %}
 var helloEs5 = 'Hello\n' +
 '  World\n';
 {% endhighlight %}<br>
-ES6 will understand you’d like to keep line breaks if you rewrote the above declaration:
+ES6 will understand you’d like to keep line breaks if you rewrote the above declaration in this way:

 {% highlight javascript %}
 const helloEs6 = `Hello
   World
 `;
 {% endhighlight %}<br>
 Again, clean, simple and self-explanatory snippet of code.
-And again, just a piece of syntactic sugar but since most of us like sweets - why not help yourself? :)
+And again, just a piece of syntactic sugar, yet since most of us like sweets - why not help yourself? :)

-## 5. Array Helpers

-## 6. Rest & Spread Operators

-## 7. Destructuring
+## 5. Destructuring

-## 8. Classes
+## 6. Classes

 ## Babel